Sacramento Wage and Hour Lawyer

 Do you suspect you have been wrongfully denied overtime pay?
 Talk to us before filing a claim with the California Division of Labor Standards Enforcement (DLSE).
 At Asbill Law Group, an employment law firm in Sacramento, we represent employees in overtime pay disputes.
 Our clients include hourly and salaried workers across many industries.

 We believe you have the right to fair compensation in accordance with the law.
 We can help you enforce your right to overtime pay.
 You might be entitled to additional compensation as a penalty against your employer.
-We will evaluate your outlook based on your job situation.
+We can evaluate your outlook based on your job situation.

 Standing Up for Employees’ Rights to a Fair and Honest Wage

 The Sacramento law firm of Asbill Law Group represents workers in central and northern California who are engaged in a wage and hour dispute with their employers.
 Employees who have a complaint regarding unpaid wages, unpaid overtime, failure to give break time, missed meal breaks, or minimum wage violations have the option of seeking help directly from the California Labor Commission directly or hiring a lawyer to pursue a claim in a wage and hour dispute.
-Which option is best for you?

 What Compensation is Available in a Wage and Hour Dispute?